 How much do you get for TANF in Alabama? #

-How much does welfare pay in Alabama largely depends upon your family’s income and size.
+How much does TANF pay in Alabama largely depends upon your family’s income and size.
 Alabama pays a maximum of $215 a month to a family of three — one of the lowest TANF benefits in the nation.

 Application for Family Assistance (FA) Program can be filed in person at the Department of Human Resources in the county where you reside.